smitelli/cosmodoc/src/content/topics/dialog-functions/index.md

 {{< boilerplate/function-cref UnfoldDNFrame >}}

-{{< lookup/cref UnfoldDNFrame >}} is a helper function that draws the dialog frame that is used when Duke is speaking to the player.
+{{< lookup/cref UnfoldDNFrame >}} is a helper function that draws the dialog frame that is used when Duke Nukem is speaking to the player.
 It contains no inner content aside from a Duke sprite image on the left side.
 Returns the X coordinate where text should be placed to appear within the frame.

 {{< boilerplate/dialog-gameplay >}}